pinting/oraculum/README.md

 \end{aligned}
 ```

 Two of those lines need care.
 The last one ranges over the variables $P$ still mentions rather than over every table: a table $P$ has stopped depending on is *compatible* with the selection but not *required* by it and only what $P$ still depends on belongs in the FROM clause.
-Selecting `email` leaves $P = u$ and it is `users` alone that is outstanding - `posts` and `comments` pass the $P|_{t=1} \neq 0$ test but appear nowhere in $P$.
+Selecting `email` leaves $P = u$ and it is `users` alone that is outstanding: `posts` and `comments` pass the $P|_{t=1} \neq 0$ test yet appear nowhere in $P$.
 The second line has the mirror image of the same subtlety: a table already named has been substituted away and no longer appears in $P$, so the test can never flag it again and the excluded set carries the used tables alongside.

 Idempotence earns its keep.
-Selecting `body` and then `user_id`, both living in exactly `{comments, posts}`, leaves $P = c + p$ unchanged, because $(c+p)^2 = c+p$ - the second field adds no information and the algebra says so with no special case.
+Selecting `body` and then `user_id`, both living in exactly `{comments, posts}`, leaves $P = c + p$ unchanged, because $(c+p)^2 = c+p$: the second field adds no information and the algebra says so with no special case.
 Naming a table is substitution: setting $u = 1$ discharges the demand of every constraint mentioning it.
-What is left is rarely the constant $1$ - selecting `body` and then naming `posts` leaves $P = c + 1$, which goes on forbidding `comments` - but its value at the origin is $1$ and that evaluation is what satisfaction tests.
+What is left is rarely the constant $1$.
+Selecting `body` and then naming `posts` leaves $P = c + 1$, which goes on forbidding `comments`, yet its value at the origin is $1$ and that evaluation is what satisfaction tests.

 #### 6b.
 Aliased fields: intersection